Guiartss/Guiartss/readme.md

 # 👋 Welcome to Guiarts

 **Guiarts** is a creative studio focused on **web development** and **graphic design**.
-We build clean, responsive websites and professional visuals for brands and businesses.
+We create clean, responsive websites and professional visuals for brands and businesses.

 ## 🛠️ Services
 - Website design & development